 - the expert is provided with all necessary information and quality assured data required for the purpose of the engagement

 - staff are available to assist the expert where required

 - milestones and deadlines are met or renegotiated

-- any clarification sought or questions from the expert are responded to promptly, and
+- any clarification sought or questions from the expert are responded to promptly

 - the expert is advised of any emerging issues in the entity’s operations that could affect his/her work or the integrity of information provided.

 Management may rely on the professional expertise of relevant experts.
-However, to be in a position to assess whether the expert’s assessment or valuation is suitable for inclusion in the entity’s financial statements, management should review the work undertaken and be able to ask relevant questions, and evaluate the answers so that the entity is satisfied that the assessment or valuation is appropriate for inclusion in the financial statements.
+However, to be in a position to assess whether the expert’s assessment or valuation is suitable for inclusion in the entity’s financial statements, management should form their own conclusions based on a review of the work undertaken, asking relevant questions, and evaluating the answers so that the entity is satisfied that the assessment or valuation is appropriate for inclusion in the financial statements.
 The review would generally involve: